rayrayraykk/AgentScope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

-To ease the process of adapting prompt to different model APIs, AgentScope provides a structured way to organize different data types (e.g. instruction, hints, dialogue history) into the desired format.
+To ease the process of adapting prompt to different model APIs, AgentScope provides a structured way to organize different data types (e.g. instruction, hints, conversation history) into the desired format.

 Note there is no **one-size-fits-all** solution for prompt crafting.
 **The goal of built-in strategies is to enable beginners to smoothly invoke